parkyerim11/OSS_Termp/README.md

 ## There are three characteristics in detail

 1. Convert photos to black and white
+2. face recog and circle the face
-2. Recognizing the number of people in the picture
+3. Recognizing the number of people in the picture
-3. Blur the face into a circle after recognizing it
+4. Blur the face into a rectangular after recognizing it

 ---